phasorpy/phasorpy/docs/contributing.rst

 and enhancement proposals.
 This document provides information on how to contribute.

-The :doc:`code_of_conduct` should be honored by everyone participating in the PhasorPy community.
+The :doc:`code_of_conduct` applies to everyone participating in the PhasorPy community.

 Ask for help